-Lincoln will be soliciting bids from firms capable of providing contract mining services for the Pine Grove Mine.
+Lincoln will be soliciting bids from firms capable of providing contract mining services for the Pine Grove in the event that more detailed economic studies have been conducted and a decision to develop the property into a mine is made.
 Final contractor selection will be made once all permits are received.

 The mine work schedule will be set by the contractor to meet Lincoln's production goals and is flexible.
-Typically, two 10-hour shifts per day, 5 days per week would be used.
+Typically, one 10-hour shift per day, 5 days per week would be used.
 The mining operation will be idle on weekends allowing for planned equipment maintenance activities.